scanhex/dotfiles/pkgs/whisper/README.md

 - Python dependencies (installed automatically with Nix):
   - PyAudio (for audio recording)
   - Pynput (for hotkey detection and keyboard simulation)
-  - Python-xlib (for Linux window detection)
+  - Python-xlib (for X11 window detection)
+  - Evdev (for Wayland keyboard support)
   - Numpy, requests, pyperclip (for auxiliary functionality)

 ## Installation